marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

                 return tf.nn.compute_average_loss(per_example_loss, global_batch_size=GLOBAL_BATCH_SIZE)
 ```

-We're using `from_logit=True` because decoder output is not after softmax activation, so we're not passing propabilities, just values.
+We're using `from_logit=True` because decoder output is not after softmax activation, so we're not passing probabilities, just values.
 mask is used to zero padded values and is passed to loss obj with `sample_weight` parameter.
-Same result can be obtainet by multiplying predicted data by mask and then passing result to `loss_obj`
+Same result can be obtained by multiplying predicted data by mask and then passing result to `loss_obj`

-Because we`re using ditributed training we have to take average loss. we can do the same thing by hand  with simple math:
+Because we`re using distributed training we have to take average loss. we can do the same thing by hand  with simple math:

 `output_loss = tf.reduce_sum(per_example_loss)*1./GLOBAL_BATCH_SIZE`